antonio-morales/Fuzzing101/Exercise 5/Readme.md

 ```
 ### Fuzzing time

 In order to catch the bug, is mandatory to enable the `--valid` parameter.
+I also set the dictionary path with the **-x flag** and enable the deterministic mutations with the **-D flag** (only for the master fuzzer):

-For example, I ran the fuzzer with the following command:
+For example, I ran the fuzzer with the following command
 ```
-afl-fuzz -m none -i ./afl_in -o afl_out -s 123 -M master -- ./xmllint --memory --noenc --nocdata --dtdattr --loaddtd --valid --xinclude @@
+afl-fuzz -m none -i ./afl_in -o afl_out -s 123 -x xml.dict -D -M master -- ./xmllint --memory --noenc --nocdata --dtdattr --loaddtd --valid --xinclude @@
 ```

 You can run another slave instance with: